-- (7) Includes 1,746,667 shares of common stock registered to the Ron Levine IRA, 118,408 shares of common stock registered to Bellejule Partners, LP, 1,666,667 shares of common stock registered to the Carole Levine IRA, and 1,208,767 shares of common stock registered to Caron Partners, LP.
-This number does not include 330,000 shares of common stock underlying warrants registered to Bellejule Partners, LP, and 4,530,001 shares of common stock underlying warrants registered to Caron Partners, LP because such securities contain a restriction on exercise limiting the holder's ability to exercise to the extent that such exercise would cause the beneficial ownership of the holder, together with its affiliates, to exceed 4.99% of the number of shares of common stock outstanding immediately after giving effect to the issuance of shares of common stock as a result of an exercise.
-Ron Levine is the beneficial owner of, and natural person with voting and dispositive power over, these securities.
-Beth Levine is the general partner of Caron Partners, LP, and, in such capacity, may also be deemed to have voting and dispositive power over the securities registered to Caron Partners, LP.
-Carole Levine may also be deemed to have voting and dispositive power over the securities registered to the Carole Levine IRA. - (8) This number does not include 1,833,333 shares of common stock underlying warrants because such securities contain a restriction on exercise limiting the holder's ability to exercise to the extent that such exercise would cause the beneficial ownership of the holder, together with its affiliates, to exceed 4.99% of the number of shares of common stock outstanding immediately after giving effect to the issuance of shares of common stock as a result of an exercise. - (9) Includes 1,774,603 shares of common stock underlying convertible debt.
+- (7) The registered owner of these securities is the Carole Levine IRA, and Carole Levine is the beneficial owner of, and natural person with voting and dispositive power over, these securities. - (8) Includes 1,746,667 shares of common stock registered to the Ron Levine IRA, 118,408 shares of common stock registered to Bellejule Partners, LP, 330,000 shares of common stock underlying warrants registered to the Ron Levine IRA, and 71,429 shares of common stock underlying warrants registered to Bellejule Partners, LP.
+Ron Levine is the beneficial owner of, and natural person with voting and dispositive power over, these securities. - (9) Includes 1,208,767 shares of common stock registered to Caron Partners, LP and 4,530,001 shares of common stock underlying warrants registered to Caron Partners, LP.
+Beth Levine is the beneficial owner of, and natural person with voting and dispositive power over, these securities. - (10) This number does not include 1,833,333 shares of common stock underlying warrants because such securities contain a restriction on exercise limiting the holder's ability to exercise to the extent that such exercise would cause the beneficial ownership of the holder, together with its affiliates, to exceed 4.99% of the number of shares of common stock outstanding immediately after giving effect to the issuance of shares of common stock as a result of an exercise. - (11) Includes 1,774,603 shares of common stock underlying convertible debt.
 This number does not include 1,831,112 shares of common stock underlying warrants because such securities contain a restriction on exercise limiting the holder's ability to exercise to the extent that such exercise would cause the beneficial ownership of the holder, together with its affiliates, to exceed 4.99% of the number of shares of common stock outstanding immediately after giving effect to the issuance of shares of common stock as a result of am exercise.
-These security holders are the parents of Chad A. Ruwe, our Chief Operating Officer. - (10) Includes 571,429 shares of common stock underlying a warrant at \$.46 per share.
+These security holders are the parents of Chad A. Ruwe, our Chief Operating Officer. - (12) Includes 571,429 shares of common stock underlying a warrant at \$.46 per share.
 This number does not include 1,000,000 shares of common stock underlying convertible debt because such securities contain a restriction on conversion limiting the holder's ability to exercise to the extent that such conversion would cause the beneficial ownership of the holder, together with its affiliates, to exceed 4.99% of the number of shares of common stock outstanding immediately after giving effect to the issuance of shares of common stock as a result of a conversion.